lonnen/pickled-cartographer/README.md

 ### ← camera.js

-A reusable getUserMedia-based camera class.
+A reusable getUserMedia-based camera class for mobile devices.
+You could probably use this in another project with minimal modification.

 ### ← contours.js

+This defines the contour detection that simplifies raw camera input into

 ### ← intake.html